tsilvs/uadong/README.md

-# Universal Android Debloater GUI
+# Universal Android Debloater GUI (New Generation)

 **DISCLAIMER**: Use at your own risk.
 I am not responsible for anything that could happen to your phone.